dfinity/portal/docs/developer-docs/integrations/sns/managing/sns-asset-canister.md

 :::info

-In this document, the term **upgrade** refers to deploying an upgraded version of a canister's Wasm file.
+In this document, the term **upgrade** refers to deploying an upgraded version of a canister's WebAssembly module.

 The term **update** refers to changing or updating the assets stored within an asset canister.
 :::